gjones01/FIDE-Chess-Ratings/README.md

 - Insights into top-performing players and federations.

 ## Skills Demonstrated
-- Python (pandas, NumPy, seaborn, matplotlib)
+- Python (Pandas, NumPy, Seaborn, Matplotlib)
 - Data exploration and visualization

 ## How to Use